 term eBay seller's meaning

-"r2" or "very rare" RIC lists it as "r2" [This is almost meaningless for late Roman coins.]
+"r2" or "very rare" Overall, the type is common but this minor variety is listed in RIC as "r2" [which is close to meaningless for late Roman coins.]

 "Unlisted" I have only one book and its not in it.